-The Act provides for a refund of an application fee if it is shown that an applicant is ineligible to receive a license due to failure to meet the requirements of the Act.
-Under the bill, a fee could be refunded only in the event of a mistake, inadvertence, or error in collection.
-The bill also specifies that an investigation of the applicant's qualifications for licensure would begin after the Department received the application and license fee.
+Under the Act, it is not specified that a license fee must be received by the Department prior to an investigation as to an applicant's qualifications for licensure.
+In addition, the Act provides for a refund of an application fee if it is shown that an applicant is ineligible to receive a license due to failure to meet the requirements of the Act.
+Under the bill, an investigation as to the applicant's qualifications for licensure would begin after receipt of the application and license fee, and a fee could be refunded only in the event of a mistake, inadvertence, or error in the collection of the fee.